AHPLIT/Tally3.0/readme.md

 For convenience, again, the total number of interactions displayed by the current report is always listed at the top of the table.
 So, if you only wanted to get the total number of interactions with patrons this month, you can do so with two clicks.
 Reports>Run Report (since the date information is auto filled!)

+This table can also be exported to a CSV file for opening in your spreadsheet application of choice.
+This export leverages the Flask-Excel plugin and is generated directly from the database query

 ## Deployment Instructions
 Tally3.0 is designed to be deployed locally in a Docker container on a Linux server.